Permian-Global-Research/vrtility/README.md

 <!-- badges: end -->

-The goal of vrtility is to make the best use of GDAL’s VRT capabilities for efficient processing of large raster datasets.
-This package’s primary focus is on the use of GDAL VRT pixel functions using [numba](https://numba.pydata.org/). for very efficient raster processing.
+The goal of vrtility is to make the best use of GDAL’s VRT capabilities for efficient processing of large raster datasets - mainly with Earth Observation in mind.
+This package’s primary focus is on the use of GDAL VRT pixel functions using [numba](https://numba.pydata.org/).
 At present the only function provided is a simple median.
-There is definitely scope to expand this functionality!
+Things are under active development!
 Comments and contributions are most welcome!

 ## Features